mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 #. **metadata requests** The rollup can request information from the
-   protocol, namely the address and the origination level of the rollup itself.
+   protocol, namely the address and the origination level of the rollup node itself.
 The rollup node retrieves this information through RPCs to answer the rollup.

 Information passing through the reveal data channel does not have to